Epictek/Kitsu-Scripts/README.md

 # HummingbirdBlocker.user.js
 This a simple userscript to placebo block users.
-To add users to the blocking list you must edit the 'blocked' array. https://rawgit.com/Epictek/Hummingbird-scripts/master/HummingbirdBlocker.user.js
+To add users to the blocking list you must edit the 'blocked' array.
+Very badly coded, but it werks.
+May lag a bit?

+https://rawgit.com/Epictek/Hummingbird-scripts/master/HummingbirdBlocker.user.js